-Safety Leadership
+Safety Leadership Customer Satisfaction

 Our number one focus is the safety of our employees and customers.
 Safety is both a core value and strategy, and safety leadership is part of our culture.
+Our customers are at the center of everything we do, helping us to shape our strategic priorities.

-Business Ethics
+Business Ethics Operational Excellence

 As a global leader, we always strive to operate with integrity and responsibility in all aspects of our operations.
+Our operational excellence strategy helps us to continually find better and more efficient ways to conduct business and provide the best services at an affordable cost for our customers.

-Employee Development
+Employee Development Financial Performance

 We seek to maintain an environment that is open and diverse, provides equal opportunity and is inclusive and where our people feel valued, included and accountable.

-We want each person to be developed to his or her fullest potential.
+We want each person to be developed to his or her fullest We know that by being true to our values, we will continue to achieve our goals, positively impact our industry and the communities where we live and work and deliver long-term value to our stockholders.

+potential.

-Community and Charity Development
+Community and Charity Development Teamwork

 MRC Global supports education, health and human services, the arts and humanities and civic projects through the MRC Global Foundation and MRC Global Cares initiatives.

-Customer Satisfaction

-Our customers are at the center of everything we do, helping us to shape our strategic priorities.

-Operational Excellence

-Our operational excellence strategy helps us to continually find better and more efficient ways to conduct business and provide the best services at an affordable cost for our customers.

-Financial Performance

-We know that by being true to our values, we will continue to achieve our goals, positively impact our industry and the communities where we live and work and deliver long-term value to our stockholders.

-Teamwork

 MRC Global recognizes that our people are our greatest strength.
 We are a global team dedicated to our customers, our communities and each other.